 Is it safe to use chlorine or bleach when cleaning a faecal stain?

-Although chlorine has a disinfecting effect, it is not recommended for use on most living area.
-It may damage or discolour materials such as floor coatings, upholstery fabric, and carpets.
-Furthermore, it does not solve the pollution itself, but only temporarily masks the odour.
-In enclosed spaces, it may also emit harmful vapours.
-A specialised cleaner that cleans and neutralises odours is safer and more effective – especially for common household materials.
+Although chlorine is disinfecting, it is not recommended on most residential surfaces.
+It can damage or discolor materials such as floor coatings, furniture fabric and carpet.
+In addition, it does not dissolve the contamination itself, but temporarily masks the odor.
+In closed spaces, it can also give off harmful fumes.
+A specialized cleaner that cleans as well as binds odor is safer and more effective, especially with common materials in the home.

 Why does a yellowish or greyish stain remain visible after cleaning?

 Faeces contain bile salts, fats and colourants that can adhere strongly to surfaces.
 Especially on light-coloured surfaces, this can lead to permanent discolouration, even if most of the dirt has been removed.
 This is particularly noticeable on light-coloured textiles, porous stones or uncoated surfaces.
-Sometimes, the cleaning process needs to be repeated, or a cosmetic difference remains visible that can only be reduced with a deep clean or repair treatment.
+This is particularly noticeable on light-coloured textiles, porous stones or uncoated surfaces.

 Can I use a cloth to rub out the stain?